ferdisigona/whatsapp-chat-sentiment/README.md

 - **Linting**: Run `npm run lint` in the project root to apply ESLint rules across the frontend.
 Backend linting is not yet configured.
 - **Tests**: There is no automated test suite today.
 If you plan to accept contributions, consider adding unit tests for the parsing utilities and integration tests around the Express routes (with mocked OpenAI calls).
-- **Manual verification**: Before publishing, manually exercise the upload flow, segment analysis, and clustering endpoints with non-sensitive sample chats.
+- **Manual verification**: Before publishing, manually exercise the upload flow and segment analysis with non-sensitive sample chats.

 ## Contributing